-We may go to school for it.
-We study anatomy & physiology, neurology, pathology, endangerment sites etc. (which is why it’s better to go to a licensed practitioner.)
-But it is also an intuitive art, as in some people have great hands and some people don’t.
-Every massage session is a unique expression of that art and everyone benefits from therapeutic healthy touch between consulting adults.
-It is sacred in a way, a sacred contract between your therapist and you and when you decide to go and receive a massage, truly receive, I feel it is a sacred contract between yourself and you as well.
-It is poignantly restorative, nourishing, relaxing and supportive and seems to me to do much more than its clinical definition.
+We may go to school for it, study anatomy & physiology, neurology, pathology and endangerment sites etc. (which is why it’s safer to go to a licensed practitioner), but that is not where we learn empathy and compassionate touch which make people feel something priceless: acknowledgement.
+Massage Therapy and Bodywork is a human art, and partly, an intuitive art, as in some people have great hands and some people don’t.
+Some people feel connected on another level to their massage therapist and some people don’t.
+Every massage session is a unique expression of that human art and everyone benefits from therapeutic healthy touch between consulting adults.
+It is sacred in a way, a sacred contract between the massage receiver and the massage giver and when you decide to go and receive a massage, truly receive, I feel it is a sacred contract between you and yourself as well.
+Massage Therapy and bodywork is poignantly restorative, nourishing, relaxing and supportive and seems to me to do much more than its clinical definition.